jcdesimp/SoftwareProjectDay/src/readme.txt

 a latch.
 There is no user input needed.

 There are a few known constants:
-13 - number of employees, with 3 teams containing 4 people (and 1 lead each), and the manager 1 - number of Managers
+12 - number of developers, with 3 teams containing 4 people (and 1 lead each)
+1 - number of Managers
 4 - number of Team Leads
 1 - number of conference rooms